PhishrNet/about/README.md

 ## About

-Phishr.Net is an affordable platform for your SMishing and Vishing needs.
-It is a channel for delivering simulated scenarios.
+Phishr.Net is an affordable platform for your Phishing, SMishing and Vishing needs.
+It is a *channel* for delivering simulated scenarios.

 ## Disclaimer